SMC, DEMC and TAT – Pioneers of the Hong Kong Electric Fan Industry

 Business grew steadily over the next 3 years and in 1978, Wallo sold Gulf Coast to Wilmer Barrett.
 Barrett began to rebrand DEMC brands under the Gulf Coast name and renaming the models Seabreeze and Showboat.
 The next year, the US ceiling fan market exploded and when Gulf Coast did not get enough fans from Din Wai, it started to source from other firms and modifying the fans resulting in accidents.
 As a result, the relationships between the four parties went south and ended up with lawsuits in the early 1980s.
 Today the Gulf Coast brand of fans still exists and is owned by Dan’s Fan City, the largest independent retailer of ceiling fans in the US.

-Lee King was supported at Din Wai by his older brother Lee Yee (李意), whose wife Cheung Kwan-wai (張坤維) was the sister of his own wife Cheung King-wai (張敬維).
+The Lee brothers married sisters – Lee Yee married Cheung Kwan-wai (張坤維) and Lee King married Cheung King-wai (張敬維) who were directors of both Din Wai HK and Malaya.
 Outside of Din Wai, Lee King was a devout Buddhist and because he left school early, he was a generous supporter of education after he became rich.
 In March 1978, Lee King died and was survived by his wife, 4 sons (three of whom Tai-kuen 李大權, Tai-ching 李大正 and Tai-yu 李大宇 were working for Din Wai at the time, the youngest Tai-wing 李大永 was still studying in the UK) and a daughter.
 His widow Cheung King-wai took over as the chief director of the firm and in her spare time was also active in philanthropy, having donated the Christian Family Service Lee Cheung King Wai clinic and served as director of the Miu Fat Buddhist temple.

 In 1989, the firm built the 6 story, 93600 square feet Din Wai Industrial Building at 13 On Chuen Street in Fanling.